PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## Installing required packages/dependencies

-We suggest you use one of two ways to install the packages and dependencies required by talawa-api:

-1. Using `npm`
+Install the required node packages required by `talawa-api` using the command:

        npm run install

-1. Using `fnm`

-       node --version > .node-version
-       fnm install

 <br/>